United Nuclear Corporation

 |Environmental Review Contact:

-The UNC Mill Site is a non-operating uranium mill and tailings disposal site located approximately 17 miles northeast of Gallup in McKinley County, New Mexico.
+The UNC Mill Site is a non-operating uranium mill and tailings disposal site located approximately 17 miles northeast of Gallup in McKinley County, New Mexico (Figure 1).
 The Mill Site included an ore processing mill and a tailings disposal area (TDA) that covers approximately 10 and 40 hectares (25 and 100 acres), respectively.
+The mill is a licensed U.S. Nuclear Regulatory Commission (NRC) facility and U.S. Environmental Protection Agency (EPA) Superfund site.
+This privately owned facility is surrounded by the Navajo Nation Indian Reservation and Tribal Allotment.
+The site is currently under decommissioning and reclamation.
 The previous reclamation plan for the TDA was reviewed and approved by NRC on March 1, 1991.

 On September 24, 2018, General Electric (ADAMS Accession Numbers ML18360A424 and ML18267A235) requested an amendment to their reclamation plan approved as described in License Condition 34 as well as the reclamation timelines defined in License Condition 35.
 This amendment, if granted, would allow activities at the site include construction of a Repository for mine-impacted soil and debris on the licensed mill tailings disposal area.
 Mine waste will be removed from the Northeast Church Rock Mine Site transported to and placed in the Repository, located on the existing TDA.
 This LAR describes the nearby population, local climate, site geology, geomorphology, and seismicity.
 The LAR includes a review of the site surface water hydrology, groundwater hydrology and current environmental monitoring for the site.